prometheus-operator/prometheus-operator/Documentation/thanos.md

 This will attach Thanos sidecar that will backup all *new blocks* that Prometheus produces every 2 hours to the object storage.

-NOTE: This option will also disable local Prometheus compaction.
+NOTE: This option will also disable the local Prometheus compaction.
 This means that Thanos compactor is the main singleton component responsible for compactions on a global, object storage level.

 ## Thanos Ruler

 The [Thanos Ruler](https://github.com/thanos-io/thanos/blob/main/docs/components/rule.md) component allows recording and alerting rules to be processed across multiple Prometheus instances.
 A `ThanosRuler` instance requires at least one `queryEndpoint` which points to the location of Thanos Queriers or Prometheus instances.
-The `queryEndpoints` are used to configure the `--query` arguments(s) of the Thanos runtime.
+The `queryEndpoints` are used to configure the `--query` arguments(s) of the Thanos rulers.

 ```yaml
 ...